pariminaresh/chef-web-docs/chef_master/source/deprecations_chef_gem_compile_time.rst

 .. end_tag

-This deprecation was added in Chef 12.1.0, and using ``chef_gem`` without specifying a phase will become an error in Chef 13.
+This deprecation warning was added in Chef 12.1.0, and using ``chef_gem`` without specifying a phase will become an error in Chef 13.

-Mitigation
+Remediation
 ================

-There are two possible mitigations.
+There are two possible remediations.

 The first is to set the ``compile_time`` property on the resource.
 To maintain the same behaviour as before, the property should be set to ``true``: